samanthalaine/samanthalaine/README.md

 ### Hi, I'm Samantha! 👋🏾

 I am a full stack developer and recent gradute of Flatiron's Software Engineering bootcamp.
-I enjoy learning new languages and frameworks, and so far I have worked with JavaScript, React, Node, and Ruby on Rails.
+I enjoy learning new languages and frameworks, and so far I have worked with JavaScript, React, Node and Ruby on Rails.
 My current favorite styling framework is Tailwind CSS.
 In 2022, I would love to explore Python, Django, Vue, TypeScript and C#!

 - 🔭 I’m currently learning data structures and algorithms.
 - 👯 I’m looking to collaborate on open source projects and hackathons